 Austrian Centre for Country of Origin and Asylum Research and Documentation

-Human rights are a crucial aspect in asylum procedures: Human rights violations force people to leave their countries of origin in order to find protection from persecution or war.
+Human rights form a crucial aspect in procedures for international protection: Human rights violations force people to leave their countries of origin in order to find protection from persecution or war.
 But international human rights standards should also govern the way these people's claims are dealt with in the receiving countries: a fair procedure requires access to information and knowledge about the situation in the countries of origin (COI).

-ACCORD provides independently, neutrally and objectively researched information on countries of origin of asylum seekers in order to contribute to fair and efficient asylum procedures.
+ACCORD provides independently and neutrally researched information on countries of origin of asylum seekers in order to contribute to fair and efficient asylum procedures for determining international protection needs.

 - Andrea Jakober T: +43 1 58900 581